mindspore-ai/docs/tutorials/source_en/advanced/dataset/python_objects.md

 # Supporting Python Objects in Dataset Pipeline

-Dataset pipeline accepts any Python type as input for some operations(such as `GeneratorDataset`、user defined `map` operation、`batch(per_batch_map=...)`).
+Dataset pipeline accepts any Python type as input for some operations(such as user-defined dataset `GeneratorDataset`、user-defined `map` augmentation operation、`batch(per_batch_map=...)`).
 To achieve this feature, Dataset pipeline uses Python `dict` to manager different types.
 The main difference compared to other data types is that Python `dict` will not be converted to a C++ type, and instead a reference will be maintained in the pipeline.

 Note that while currently Dataset pipeline supports to recognize `dict` objects, you can also wrap other Python types inside a dictionary and send them to Dataset pipeline to achieve the same behavior.
 This article describes how to construct dictionary type to Dataset pipeline and acquire through iterator.